| |

 The hardest part of making this Sweet Potato Casserole is baking the sweet potatoes ahead of time.
 Make them the day before, and you’ll be all set!

-1. Using a hand mixer, mix the cooked and cooled sweet potatoes, eggs, salt, and pepper.
+Start by using a hand mixer to blend the cooked and cooled sweet potatoes with the eggs, salt, and pepper until smooth.

-2. Add the sweet potato mixture to an 8 x 8 casserole dish (or similarly sized oven-safe baking dish).
-I use an off-set spatula to help with this job.
+Transfer the sweet potato mixture to an 8 x 8 casserole dish or a similarly sized oven-safe baking dish.
+I like using a small offset spatula to spread the mixture evenly in the dish.

-3. In a separate bowl, combine the brown sugar, cinnamon, and pecans.
-Sprinkle this liberally over the top of the casserole.
+In a separate bowl, combine the brown sugar, cinnamon, and pecans.
+Sprinkle this mixture generously over the top of the sweet potato layer.

-4. Cover with aluminum foil and bake at 350-F for 45-60 minutes or until the sugar is melted and caramelized on top and the edges are bubbly.
-Remove the foil halfway through the cooking time.
+Cover the dish with aluminum foil and bake in a 350 F oven for 45 to 60 minutes, or until the sugar is melted and caramelized and the edges are bubbling.
+Remove the foil halfway through the baking time so the topping can brown.

 Chef Jenn’s Tips